CongWang141/my_website/content/collection/introduction_python/_index.md

 We may want to use placeholders to print strings.
-There are a number of ways to do that.
+There are a plenty of ways to do that.

 ```python